SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 condition that matches an object with a multi-valued attribute will lead to multiple partial instantiations, so it is generally more efficient to place these conditions later in the ordering.
-This is the same process that internally reorders the conditions in user- defined productions, as mentioned briefly in Section 2.3.1.
+This is the same process that internally reorders the conditions in user-defined productions, as mentioned briefly in Section 2.3.1.

 ## Subtleties of EBC